Memoir of a Snail: Plot

 Upon becoming an adult, Grace falls in love with Ken, a new neighbour who is a microwave repairman.
 The two quickly start a loving relationship, eventually leading to him proposing to her.
-However, on the day of their wedding, Grace receives a letter from Ruth, reporting that Gilbert has died in a fire, which he started in a rage after a homophobic Ruth subjected him and Ben to electric shock treatment upon discovering their relationship.
+However, on the day of their wedding, Grace receives a letter from Ruth, reporting that Gilbert has died in a fire, which he started in a rage after a homophobic Ruth subjected him and Ben to electric shock treatment upon discovering the two boys kissing.
 Grace is distraught by his death, becoming more depressed as her hoarding and overeating increase, leading to her being caught stealing and having to appear in court.
 Grace is further shocked when she discovers Ken's scrapbook, revealing that he has a fetish for large women and that he has been overfeeding her on purpose.
 She breaks up with him, leaving only Pinky to care for her and help her lose weight.
-Grace also comes to regret using her money on snail paraphernalia rather than to find Gilbert when he was still alive.
+Grace also comes to regret using her money on snail paraphernalia rather than finding Gilbert when he was still alive.

 Sometime later, Pinky is diagnosed with Alzheimer's disease, leading Grace to become the one taking care of her.
-Pinky eventually dies after a few months, mentioning potatoes in her last words, to Grace's confusion.
+Pinky eventually dies after a few months, her final words being "The potatoes!", to Grace's confusion.
 Grace brings her ashes to Pinky's vegetable garden and sets her jar of snails free.
-Now alone with nothing to live for, Grace decides to commit suicide by eating poison, but she spits it out at the last second upon realising that Pinky has left her box of savings for her in the potato patch.
-Also in the box is a letter from Pinky, thanking Grace for their years together and encouraging her to live a new life unclouded by her past struggles and traumas.
-Grace strives to follow her advice, beginning with disposing and burning her snail-themed collection, keeping only the snail beanie made for her by Percy and her mother's snail figurines.
+Now alone with nothing to live for, Grace decides to commit suicide by eating poison, but she spits it out at the last second upon realising that Pinky was taking about her potato patch.
+Grace finds a box buried, and within is a letter from Pinky, thanking Grace for their years together and encouraging her to live a new life unclouded by her past struggles and traumas, along with all of Pinky's life savings.
+Grace strives to follow her advice, beginning with disposing of and burning her snail-themed collection, keeping only the snail beanie made for her by Percy and her mother's snail figurines.
 During her trial, the judge lets her off without punishment, remembering that she had helped him years earlier when he was homeless.